 We want to specify that not all women have vulvas, and not all vulva havers are women.
-But, better understanding your libido (or your partner's libido) and ways to support it as a vulva owner can benefit your sex life and self-understanding regardless of gender.
+But, better understanding low libido for women (or your partner's libido) and ways to support it as a vulva owner can benefit your sex life and self-understanding regardless of gender.

 What Is Libido?